-The objective of this Stakeholder Guideline (SG-8) is to provide a detailed description of the standard tasks of a Research Lead.
-The intended users of this SG are those who have been assigned as the Lead of a research project.
+The objective of this Stakeholder Guideline (SG-12) is to provide a detailed description of the standard tasks of a Research Manager.
+The intended users of this SG are management personnel at an organization that is producing research algorithms that may have potential for transition to operations.